-On September 29, 2021, the Securities and Exchange Commission ("SEC") proposed new proxy voting disclosure requirements (the "Proposal") for registered investment companies ("funds") and for institutional investment managers ("managers") subject to reporting under section 13(f) of the Securities Exchange Act of 1934 (the "Exchange Act").
-Under the Proposal, funds would, among other things, be required to categorize their voting records by standardized proposal types on Form N-PX, disclose the number of shares that were voted (or, if not known, the number of shares that were instructed to be voted) as well as the number of shares held by the funds that were loaned out on the record date and not recalled for voting, and post voting-related information on their websites.
+SEC Proposes Proxy Voting and Say-on-Pay Voting Disclosure Requirements for Funds and Institutional Investment Managers n September 29, 2021, the Securities and Exchange Commission (SEC) proposed new proxy voting disclosure requirements (the Proposal) for registered investment companies (funds)1 and for institutional investment managers (managers) subject to reporting under Section 13(f) of the Securities Exchange Act of 1934 (the Exchange Act).2 Under the Proposal, funds would, among other things, be required to categorize their voting records by standardized proposal types on Form N-PX, disclose the number of shares that were voted (or, if not known, the number of shares that were instructed to be voted) as well as the number of shares held by the funds that were loaned out on the record date and not recalled for voting, and post voting-related information on their websites.
 Similarly, managers would be required to disclose on Form N-PX their voting records regarding executive compensation and "golden parachute" arrangements.
-The new requirements for managers would implement the provisions of section 14A of the Exchange Act adopted by Congress in 2010 under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
+The new requirements for managers would implement the provisions of Section 14A of the Exchange Act adopted by Congress in 2010 under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act).